Soap & Specialty Gifts

 What is the difference between your soap and the kind I can get in the store?

 This is the question I get asked most often, and it is as simple as looking at the ingredients.
-Commercially-produced soap, or what we have come to think of as soap, are really just a mixture of chemicals and detergents.
-Those ingredients are hard to pronounce, cheap
+Commercially-produced soap, or what we have come to think of as soap, is really just a mixture of chemicals and detergents.
+Those ingredients are hard to pronounce and cheap to produce, which may be the reason your skin feels tight, dry, or itchy after use.
+Soapeez soap is made with quality ingredients like vegetable oils and butter that are specifically chosen to nourish your skin while allowing it to breathe.
+When you know the difference and understand what your skin is capable of absorbing, it is a matter of personal preference.
+This holds true for all skincare as well.

 Your ingredients list sodium hydroxide.
 Isn't that lye?